-A Member has a right to file a request for an internal and external review of an adverse benefit determination, including a recession in compliance with W.S.
-26-40-201 under these claim procedures.
+A Member has a right to appeal an adverse benefit determination, including a rescission, under these claims procedures.

 1. How to File An Appeal.
 If a Claimant disagrees with an adverse benefit determination, the Claimant (or authorized representative) may appeal the decision within 180 days from receipt of the adverse benefit determination.
 With the exception of urgent care claims, the appeal must be made in writing, should list the reasons why the Claimant does not agree with the adverse benefit determination, and must be sent to the address given for the University of Utah Health Plans Appeals and Grievances Department.
 If the Claimant (or authorized representative) is appealing an urgent care claim, the Claimant may appeal the claim verbally by calling the telephone number listed for urgent care appeals listed on the inside cover of this Policy.